david

 What's the Difference between 'Hard' and 'Soft' Drugs?

-used to make a distinction between drugs that were seen to be very dangerous -
+There's no difference.
+These are just old slang phrases from years back that were used to make a distinction between drugs that were seen to be very dangerous -

 Such distinctions are pretty meaningless.